ShanghaiTech Mapping Robot is All You Need: Robot System for Collecting Universal Ground Vehicle Datasets

 \subsubsection{Power Up}

-Close the main breaker on the power box.
-Husky UGV, the master node of the cluster, Syncboard as well as sensors getting electricity from the power box mentioned in Sec. \ref{sec:powerbox} will be powered up.
-Following the boot of master node, the robot becomes maneuverable.
+Closing the main breaker on the power box, the Husky UGV, the nodes of the cluster, the Syncboard as well as sensors will be provided with electricity from the battery, as mentioned in Sec. \ref{sec:powerbox}.
+Only the master node (Node 1) and Syncboard boot when power becomes available.
+After Node 1 boot process is finished, the robot becomes maneuverable.